Throughout history, gun violence has been caused predominantly by males.

 Beyond the already stigmatizing emphasis on traditional gender-appropriate behaviors—and the harmful ideals of narrowly characterized masculinity—come the dangers of hyper or toxic masculinity.
 A study published in the 2019 Journal of School Psychology defines toxic masculinity as “the constellation of socially regressive [masculine] traits that serve to foster domination, the devaluation of women, homophobia and wanton violence.”
 In short, sexual conquests of a heterosexual nature are the cornerstones of this perverted ideal of manliness.

 Toxic masculinity can manifest itself in many ways, from promiscuity to sexual aggression, aggressive bullying to violent crimes.
 For some reason, the term is often dismissed as a buzzword, an elitist invention or as simply inaccurate.
-Violence and aggression can, of course, be demonstrated in both male- and female-identified individuals; however, tracking gender-related data pertaining to rape, violent crime and mass shootings tells a chilling story.
+Violence and aggression can, of course, be demonstrated in both male and female-identifying individuals; however, tracking gender-related data pertaining to rape, violent crime and mass shootings tells a chilling story.

 - Rape: According to the National Sexual Violence Resource Center, 91 percent of rape and sexual assault victims are female, and nearly 99 percent of the offenders they described in single-victim incidents were male.